Unemployment Insurance in EU->Belgium

 Requirements for entitlement

-• have worked in a job covered by social security deductions, with a remuneration that the legislation considers sufficient in a minimum number of days (between 312 and 624) during a specified period (21 to 42 months), depending on your age.
-See more below.
+• have worked in a job covered by social security deductions, with a remuneration that the legislation considers sufficient in 312 days (12 months) during the 36 months immediately preceding the application.
+This reference period can be extended in certain cases.

-Some days are considered working days: for example, sick days covered by mutual insurance and days covered by holiday pay.
+Some days are considered working days: for example, sick days (for which the employer has paid a guaranteed salary or supplementary compensation in addition to compensation paid by the mutual insurance company), period of compulsory maternity leave and days covered by holiday pay.

 • being involuntarily unemployed (due to circumstances beyond your control)